 The text description of the above chart is as follows: In 2021-22, Newcastle Elementary School District's LCAP budgeted \$228,350 for planned actions to increase or improve services for high needs students.
-Newcastle Elementary School District actually spent \$341,962 for actions to increase or improve services for high needs students in 2021-22.
+Newcastle Elementary School District actually spent \$154,360 for actions to increase or improve services for high needs students in 2021-22.

-Newcastle spent \$254,695 over the \$87,267 which is the 2021-2022 supplemental grant.
-Multiple modalities of intervention were provided and these interventions continued to help our targeted students academically and social-emotionally.
+While Newcastle was unable to hire all of the staff that was budgeted for in 2021-2022 as planned for, the district still spent \$67,000 over the 2021-20222 supplemental grant.
+Mulitple modalities of intervention were still provided with available staff and this intervention continued to help our targeted students academically and social-emotionally.
 Newcastle budgeted to spend over twice the amount of anticipated supplemental grant dollars to increase and improve services for high-need students.